Want to know how to sell more?

 Whether you run a for-profit or not-for-profit, the fundamentals remain the same.

-If you want more customers, you need to deep your focus simple.
+If you want more customers, you need to deepen your focus.

 - What do you need to do to attract more customers?

-- How can you increase the sales by customer?
+- How can you increase sales by customer?

 - What is necessary to retain the customers you already have?